 Texas Violent Death Reporting System

 Welcome to the Texas Violent Death Reporting System (TVDRS).
-Texas joined the Centers for Disease Control and Prevention’s (CDC) National Violent Death Reporting System in January of 2019.
+Texas joined the Centers for Disease Control and Prevention’s (CDC) National Violent Death Reporting System in January 2019.
 TVDRS uses CDC’s national system to link violent death data, including why they occurred.
 Our mission is to use violent death data to inform decisions that save lives.

 TVDRS is the only state-based reporting system that collects all statewide, multiple-source violent deaths data and circumstances into one de-identified database.
 Violent deaths include suicides, homicides, accidental firearm deaths, and undetermined violent deaths.